 I first learned about bee balm infused honey last year as the last of the bee balm plants were going to seed.
 As my daughter and I were driving home this week, I was excited to see all the bee balms in bloom.
 When I pulled over to the side of our road, my daughter thought something was wrong.
-Nothing wrong, I just didn’t want to miss out on this years bee balm!
+Nothing wrong, I just didn’t want to miss out on this year’s bee balm!

 The variety of bee balm that grows here in south Texas is Monarda citriadora.
 It is a member of the Lamiaceae (mint) family.
 It is sometimes called wild oregano because of the similar aroma.
 Bee balm, like most plants in the mint family, has a high concentration of volatile oils.
-This makes it a wonderful remedy for cold and flus, upper respiratory infections, sinus infections, urinary infections, and coughs.
+This makes it a wonderful remedy for colds and flus, upper respiratory infections, sinus infections, urinary infections, and coughs.
 Bee balm is also diaphoretic in that it brings heat to the surface and causes sweating.

 The first thing I decided to make with the bee balm is some infused honey.
 Austin herbalist Nicole Telkes says that this honey is one of the best remedies for sore throats and burns.
 I am not hoping that one of us has a sore throat or gets burned, but I am anxious to see how well it works!